 - You can produce compost much faster with a garden shredder and also compost of a much higher quality and richer in nutrients.

 - When making compost with a garden shredder, the temperature is high enough to kill weed seeds, so when you use the compost in the future, you won’t be contaminating your garden with them.

-- For safety reasons, most household shredders have smaller inlets than commercial models and this makes the task slower, and requires a bit more pre-planning and elbow grease.
-For example you might need to use garden shears or a chainsaw to cut larger things down such as bushes before inserting them into the shredder.
+- Works great in conjunction with garden shears or a chainsaw to cut larger things down such as bushes before inserting them into the shredder.

 Types of Garden Shredder